Portunus (mythology)

-Portunus' festival, celebrated on August 17, the sixteenth day before the Kalends of September, was the Portunalia, a minor occasion in the Roman year.
+Portunus's festival, celebrated on August 17, the sixteenth day before the Kalends of September, was the Portunalia, a minor occasion in the Roman year.
 On this day, keys were thrown into a fire for good luck in a very solemn and lugubrious manner.
-His attribute was a key and his main temple in the city of Rome, the Temple of Portunus, was to be found in the Forum Boarium.
+His attribute was a key and his main temple in the city of Rome, the Temple of Portunus, was to be found in the Forum Boarium near the city's oldest riverine port, the Portus Tiberinus, and the oldest stone bridge over the river, the Pons Aemilius.

 Portunus appears to be closely related to the god Janus, with whom he shares many characters, functions and the symbol of the key.
 He too was represented as a two headed being, with each head facing opposite directions, on coins and as figurehead of ships.
 He was considered to be deus portuum portarumque praeses (lit.
 God presiding over ports and gates).
 The relationship between the two gods is underlined by the fact that the date chosen for the dedication of the rebuilt temple of Janus in the Forum Holitorium by emperor Tiberius is the day of the Portunalia, August 17.